-This collection consists of 2 drop front boxes primarily containing photographs as well as a few paper files.
+This collection consists of 2 drop front boxes of papers, primarily containing photographs as well as a few paper files.
 In addition there are 10 manuscript boxes of Coscia's compositions.

-Access to the Silvio Coscia Collection is granted by the Archivist or Director of Libraries.
+Access to the Silvio Coscia Papers and Music Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
-There are no restrictions on this collection.
+There are no restrictions pertaining this collection.

 Please contact the Archivist regarding copyright restrictions and publication permissions.
 This collection should be cited as: NECA 19.6.
 Silvio Coscia Papers and Music collection, New England Conservatory Archives, Boston, MA.